Market Data and Values for Wireless Infrastructure from the Data We’ve Gathered

 The various firms that offer to purchase wireless leases from property owners are motivated to do so as cheaply as possible.
 Having information on current lease offer trends is imperative, and TCA is the only firm to publish them.
 Knowing how much an asset is worth in today’s market is a must for a seller.

-Note: Averages are calculated by TCA from discussions with both site / tower owners and industry personnel.
+Note: Averages and valuations are calculated by TCA after reviewing hundreds of offers and closing each year and from discussions with both site / tower owners and industry personnel.
 They are opinion.
 Unless otherwise noted, most of TCA’s statistics are normalized for perpetual purchase terms and 3% per year (or 15% per term) escalations, as they are the most common in the industry.
 Lower escalators would result in lower offer prices.
 Higher annual escalators could result in higher than average offer prices.
 Data also nets out short-term expiration purchase offers (offers for leases with 5 or fewer remaining years in the lease terms provide a pro forma rent hike opportunity for the buyer).

 TCA Tower Acquisitions and Valuation Data